apple-oss-distributions/clang/src/docs/SourceLevelDebugging.rst

 Name the source variable name.
 Context and line indicate where the variable was defined.
 Type descriptor defines the declared type of the variable.

+The ``OpPiece`` operator is used for (typically larger aggregate) variables that are fragmented across several addresses.
+It takes two i32 arguments, an offset and a size to describe which piece of the variable is at this address.

 .. _format_common_intrinsics:

 Debugger intrinsic functions